In historic terms, Scotts Landing as it is known today was known as the village of Mahurangi or more recently, Mahurangi East.

 An earlier survey for a subdivision at the top of the harbour near Dawson’s Creek had not been completed.
 Between 1852 and 1854 Charles Heaphy

-MERRA recently received additional information from Auckland Council Heritage researcher Marguerite Hill about Scott House and also a fascinating videography by Claire Cowan – 2011
+MERRA has received additional information from Auckland Council Heritage researcher Marguerite Hill about Scott House and also a fascinating videography by Claire Cowan – 2011

 Māori first occupied our land and there are widespread defensive ditches, pa sites and kumara pits to be found on most of the headlands around